 The validity of the Graduate Record Exam (GRE) has been a source of debate and contention over its supposed ability to predict the success of graduate school applicants.
-Issues that possibly affect GRE scores are one reason that students potentially seek out grad schools that don’t require GRE testing as part of the application process.
-We have found some of the best grad schools that don’t require GRE.
+Issues that possibly affect GRE test scores are one reason that students potentially seek out grad schools that don’t require GRE testing as part of the application process.
+We have found some of the best grad schools that don’t require GRE exam.

 Several sources, including the authors of an article published in PLOS, question the usefulness of the GRE.
 The authors discussed the fact that data from Vanderbilt University Medical School found the GRE to be a weak to moderate predictor of graduate school GPA.
 The resulting suggestion was that graduate schools should rely less on standardized GRE as an indicator of potential student progress and productivity.